If you’re new to options trading, there are many different moving pieces you’ll need to understand.

 When you’re getting started in the world of options trading, there’s a lot to learn.
 Now, there are factors that can affect an option’s price, and you should understand which ones matter the most.
 We’re going to go over the factors affecting options prices in this options trading series.
 The options market uses sensitivities, or the Greeks, to let them know how much their positions will be affected based on changes in specific factors.

-If you haven’t gone over the basics of options yet, make sure you check out the differences between call options and put options.
+If you haven’t gone over the basics of options yet, make sure you check out the differences between call options and put options before diving into the rest of this article and learning about expert-level metrics like delta in options trading.

 Depending on your brokerage platform, you should be able to show the Greeks when you’re trading options.
 The delta provides you with a snapshot of how your options position is affected when there’s a change in the underlying stock price.